o3de/o3de.org/content/docs/user-guide/components/reference/vegetation/layer-spawner.md

 {{< preview-migrated >}}

-Use the **Vegetation Layer Spawner** component to define areas and rules for procedurally placing dynamic vegetation or other static meshes in your O3DE level\.
+Use the **Vegetation Layer Spawner** component to define areas and rules for procedurally placing dynamic vegetation or other static meshes in your O3DE level.

-To use the **Vegetation Layer Spawner** component, you must enable the **Vegetation** gem\.
+To use the **Vegetation Layer Spawner** component, you must enable the **Vegetation** gem.

 With the **Vegetation Layer Spawner** component, you can do the following:
 + Create vegetation within a user\-defined area at runtime